-Once you remember to factor in things like property taxes and homeowner’s insurance, you may already be paying as much as you would if you lived in a CCRC!
-The only difference is that when you live in a community, you get the added bonus of amenities and services like:
+Once you factor in things like property taxes and homeowner’s insurance, you may already be paying your CRCC rate on your current lifestyle.
+Plus, when you live in a community, you may get the added bonus of amenities and services like:

 - Transportation to places like medical appointments, restaurants and shopping